 Ear canal = the hole in the ear bulb

-Afterwards review the parts of the skull and correct any mistakes.
+Afterward, review the parts of the skull and correct any mistakes.
 Looking at the skull diagram, ask the students if the animal is a carnivore, herbivore, or omnivore.
 The leader may wish to refer to the Parts of a Skull Key for the correct answers.

 Key: 1=Cranium; 2=Foramen Magnum; 3=Sagittal Crest; 4=Occipital Crest;5=Orbit; 6=Zygomatic Arch; 7=Infraorbital foramen; 8=Mandible; 9=Maxilla; 10=Nasal bone; 11=Ear bulb; 12=Ear Canal; Black Bear: omnivore.

 Materials: for each team of students: Parts of a Skull sheet, pencils; Parts of a Skull Key for leader; optional: a real skull.

 CHEZ FOUR WINDS